If you’ve found yourself on this page, the chances are that you’ve done a Google search to try...

 As a part of a wider content strategy, your job might be to promote the brand effectively online by responding to comments on articles or on relevant forum posts.
 Your ability to write well will allow the brand to deal with any challenging or conflicting comments and generate more business.

-Be responsible for managing the company’s email marketing strategy
+2. Managing the company’s email marketing strategy

 Writing emails might well be a part of your role, and so could the responsibility of designing and executing an effective email marketing strategy.
 So, as well as writing compelling content, you will need to schedule articles and then deal with any follow-up emails as necessary.

-Generate press releases to celebrate new product launches
+3. Generating press releases to celebrate new product launches

 When new products are launched, you may need to write content to be published across a number of sites or magazines that will announce and promote this new product.